Sorry, you need to enable JavaScript to visit this website.

 Overview

 The Special Constabulary is a force of warranted, uniformed volunteer police officers.
-A key strength is that these volunteer officers are warranted constables, with all the powers of a regular police officer.
-Special constables’ integration in the local communities in which they live, work and serve is a further strength, helping to build links between policing and communities.
+These volunteer officers are warranted constables, with all the powers of a regular police officer.
+Special constables’ integration in the local communities in which they live, work and serve, helps to build links between policing and communities.

 Background